DanielXMoore/Civet/civet.dev/reference.md

 </Playground>

 ::: info
-Because loop expressions wrap in an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE), you cannot use `return` inside such a loop, nor can you `break` or `continue` any outer loop.
+When not at the top level, loop expressions wrap in an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE), so you cannot use `return` inside such a loop, nor can you `break` or `continue` any outer loop.
 :::